 2. The gNB-CU determines to initiate LTM configuration.

 3. The gNB-CU sends a UE CONTEXT SETUP REQUEST message to the candidate gNB-DU(s), containing one target candidate cell ID, the LTM configuration ID of the candidate cell, LTM configuration ID mapping list, and the CSI resource configuration.
-The gNB-CU indicates the source gNB-DU ID, and requests PRACH resources from the candidate gNB-DU.
-The gNB-CU may request the candidate gNB-DU to provide the lower layer configuration for the purpose of generating the reference configuration.
+The gNB-CU may indicate the source gNB-DU ID, and requests PRACH resources from the candidate gNB-DU.
+The gNB-CU may request the candidate gNB-DU to provide the lower layer configuration for the purpose of generating the reference configuration or provide the lower layer reference configuration to the candidate gNB-DU.

 4. If the candidate gNB-DU accepts the request of LTM configuration, it responds with a UE CONTEXT SETUP RESPONSE message including the generated lower layer RRC configurations (e.g., TCI state configuration, RACH configuration, and the CSI report configuration) for the accepted target candidate cell.